Thank You All for Your Generous Support!

 It was a neighbourhood effort so I have only everyone's first name but know this - without your help, this awesome new floor wouldn't have become a reality!
 So, no particular order, thank you from the bottom, of our hearts to:

-David, Charley, Harry, Briony, Jeff, Geoff, Rolando, Marie-Anna AKA "Makeeana", Jim, Ron, Anne P., Anne S., Steve, Carlos, Elizabeth, Meghan, Diane, Maikan, Pete, Donna, Kal, Rob, Mike, Kjell, Marc, Richard, Austin, Jack, Don, Josh his sons and a young woman whose name I don't know in the unloading crew photo.
+David, Charley, Harry, Briony, Jeff, Nicolas, Geoff, Rolando, Marie-Anna AKA "Makeeana", Jim, Ron, Anne P., Anne S., Steve, Carlos, Elizabeth, Meghan, Diane, Maikan, Pete, Donna, Kal, Rob, Mike, Kjell, Marc, Richard, Bob, Austin, Jack, Don, Jason, Josh his sons and a young woman whose name I don't know in the unloading crew photo.

 Our apologies to anyone we missed!
 Please let Wendy or Ron know so that your name can be added.